H-HOPE/Rotating_turbine_machinery/README.md

 ### **Power and torque**

-From high school physics, we know that torque M and angular frequency ω are related to power P by a well-established relationship.
+From high school physics, we know that torque *M* and angular frequency *ω* are related to power *P* by a well-established relationship.

 $$
 P = M \cdot \omega \quad \text{(Eq.
 1)}
 $$

 We now aim to relate the flow within the turbine machinery to its power and torque.
-From physics, we know that the net torque on a body equals the rate of change of its angular momentum L. In turbine machinery, we connect the change in angular momentum—associated with the flow velocity v to the shaft torque M For simplicity, we omit vector notation in the following discussion.
+From physics, we know that the net torque on a body equals the rate of change of its angular momentum *L*.
+In turbine machinery, we connect the change in angular momentum—associated with the flow velocity *v* to the shaft torque *M* For simplicity, we omit vector notation in the following discussion.

 $$
 M = \frac{dL}{dt} = \frac{d(mrv)}{dt} \quad \text{(Eq.
 2)}